glennsantos/senior-developer-roadmap/project-planning/reviews.md

 ### Recommended behaviors

-1. Be objective
+1. Be objective.
-2. Be open-minded and open
+2. Be open-minded.
+3. Be open.
-3. Focus on improvement instead of blame.
+4. Focus on improvement instead of blame.
-4. Talk about the actions and decisions, not the people who made them.
+5. Talk about the actions and decisions, not the people who made them.
-5. Anything sensitive brought up during the retrospective should stay within the team, aka no gossip.
+6. Anything sensitive brought up during the retrospective should stay within the team, aka no gossip.

-## Retrospectives
+## 🪞 Retrospectives

 ### Purpose